MarWaltz/TUD_RL/README.md

-'TUD_RL' implements several model-free off-policy reinforcement learning algorithms for discrete and continuous action spaces in PyTorch.
+'TUD_RL' implements several model-free off-policy deep reinforcement learning algorithms for discrete and continuous action spaces in PyTorch.
 An interface to write customized environments is available, including example environments.